Mathematical beauty

 Beauty in mathematics has been subject to examination by mathematicians themselves and by philosophers, psychologists, and neuroscientists.
 Understanding beauty in general can be difficult because it is a subjective response to sense-experience but is perceived as a property of an external object, and because it may be shaped by cultural influence or personal experience.
 Mathematical beauty presents additional problems, since the aesthetic response is evoked by abstract ideas which can be communicated symbolically, and which may only be available to a minority of people with mathematical ability and training.
 The appreciation of mathematics may also be less passive than (for example) listening to music.

 Furthermore, beauty in mathematics may be connected to other aesthetic or non-aesthetic values.
-Some authors identify mathematical elegance with mathematical beauty; others distinguish elegance as a separate aesthetic value, or as being, for instance, limited to the form mathematical exposition.
+Some authors identify mathematical elegance with mathematical beauty; others distinguish elegance as a separate aesthetic value, or as being, for instance, limited to the form of mathematical exposition.
 Beauty itself is often linked to, or thought to be dependent on, the abstractness, purity, simplicity, depth or order of mathematics.